 First, the whole horn/pitchfork/pointy tail thing is made up.
 That’s not in the Bible.

+The Bible describes Satan as a fallen angel who rebelled against God, was thrown out of heaven and now battles humans and God.
 “Satan” literally means “adversary” and that’s exactly what he is.
 He’s also called the devil, the accuser, the evil one, the father of lies, the prince of darkness and the god of this age.

 The Bible warns us to be “self-controlled” and “alert” because Satan “prowls around like a roaring lion looking for someone to devour.”
 We’re told to “resist him, standing firm in the faith” (1 Peter 5:8).
-If we resist Satan, he’ll flee from us (James 4:7).
+If we resist him, he’ll flee from us (James 4:7).